abalter/mywebsite/content/ariel-balter-resume.md

 # Introduction

 _I'm a Ph.D. physicist turned biomedical data scientist.
-I have several extraordinary strengths: A discerning scientific intellect with an eye for consistency, accuracy, and efficiency.
-Swiftly identifying the core of a task, question, or problem and assimilating the background and context.
-Data engineering whiz.
-Weaknesses include issues with executive functioning, interpersonal skills, and sometimes simply doing what I have been asked to do._
+I have several exceptional strengths: Keen and discerning scientific mind.
+Ability to swiftly identify the essence of a task, question, or problem, then assimilate the background and context.
+Wizardry with data engineering and a tenacious drive for consistency, accuracy, and efficiency.
+Weaknesses include problems with executive functioning, interpersonal skills, and sometimes simply doing what I have been asked to do._

 _My Primary skills include bioinformatics (NGS, genomics, microbiome), statistics (methods, analysis, modeling), mathematical modeling, programming (R, Python, etc.), Data Engineering (cleaning, harmonizing, ETL, ELT, No-ETL), visualization, and technical and non-technical writing._

 _I was diagnosed with autism in 2022 and ADHD in 2021, which I treat with medication.
 This information has helped me understand past challenges at work and school and how I have struggled to succeed professionally and socially.
 I have an immense amount to offer if I can be accepted, understood, and supported.
 While I can sometimes be a difficult employee to manage, I 100% commit to my work and bring an uncanny level of creativity and insight._

-_
-Right now, I align with the neurodivergence paradigm.
-I see my autistic traits and behaviors as integral to who I am physically and cognitively, and not things I implicitly need to correct or mask.
+_Right now, I align with the neurodivergence paradigm.
+I see my autistic traits and behaviors as integral to who I am physically and cognitively and not things I implicitly need to correct or mask.
 To help my colleagues feel respected and at ease, I can generally conduct myself in ways that non-autistic people find more acceptable.
 Sometimes I can't._

-_If you are open to hiring someone who is respectfully insubordinate but has extraordinary ideas and the wherewithal to implement them, I believe you will be glad you gave me a chance to work for you._
+_If you are open to hiring someone who can be respectfully insubordinate but is endowed with remarkable ingenuity and perseverance, I believe you will be glad you gave me a chance to work for you._

 # Accomplishments
 - Launched a corporate-academic collaborative research project integrating multiple large-scale public genomic